Liquid Gold from Your Kitchen - Rendering Texas Grass Fed Beef Tallow

 Choosing the Right Beef Fat

 Suet is the gold standard for rendering beef.
 This is the hard, white fat surrounding the kidneys and loins.
-It renders into the cleanest, whitest, most neutral-tasting tallow.
-When you order grass fed beef from a rancher, ask specifically for the kidney fat or suet—this is the best fat for rendering.
+It renders into the cleanest, whitest, most neutral-tasting tallow—and it's especially worth seeking out if you plan to use your tallow for skincare, since the purity and neutral smell make it ideal for that application.
+All beef fat can be rendered, but suet is in a class of its own for quality.

 Beef fat trimmings work fine too.
 Any fat trimmings from steaks, roasts, or other cuts will render into usable tallow.
 The flavor might be slightly beefier than pure suet, which some cooks actually prefer for certain applications.
 Just make sure the fat trimmed from your cuts is clean and relatively free of meat.